ethen8181/news-networks/README.md

 **network** (in progress)

 - `network.R` Functions for creating the network visualization.
 Loads in the edge list dataset from the bbc and NYtimes folder respectively, preprocess and visualize it.
-- `network.*` Different file-versions of the report.
+- `network.*` Different file-type of the report.
 Or simply view the report from the following [link](http://ethen8181.github.io/news-networks/network/network.html).